learn-co-curriculum/sql-select-and-update/README.md

 Hannah
 ```

 You can even select more than one column name at a time.
-For example, try out:
+For example, run this
+command in the `sqlite` prompt in your terminal:

 ```sql
 SELECT name, age FROM cats;